2005 Jahanabad prison attack

-The Jahanabad prison attack, also known as the Jahanabad jail break incident was a naxalite operation, conducted by the members of Communist Party of India (Maoist) (led by Yadav leaders) against the state of Bihar, on 13 November 2005.
+The Jahanabad prison attack, also known as the Jahanabad jail break incident was a naxalite operation, conducted by the members of Communist Party of India (Maoist) against the state of Bihar, on 13 November 2005.
 In the backdrop of legislative assembly elections being conducted in the state and lack of elected government in power, the state machinery was involved in conducting the elections in free and fair manner.
 The President's rule (imposed earlier) was being implemented in the state, and the Naxalites found it a good opportunity to conduct this massive operation.
-As per various reports, around 12 people, all belonging to Ranvir Sena (who were incarcerated in Jahanabad prison) were killed by the naxalites (belonging to Yadav Caste) in this incident.
+As per various reports, around 12 people, all belonging to Ranvir Sena (who were incarcerated in Jahanabad prison) were killed by the naxalites in this incident.
 This event was not centred around the prison only, which was the centre of operation, but around 1000 Naxalites were inside the city of Jahanabad, who virtually controlled the city for a short span of time.
 A total of 389 prisoners were freed by the Naxalites in this operation codenamed 'Operation Jailbreak'.
 Those who were freed, also included Ajay Kanu— a top level Naxal commander, and many of the Maoists.
 The operation was conducted by People's Liberation Guerrilla Army (India)— a militant underground unit of CPI (Maoist).